University of Engineering & Management, Jaipur

-University of Engineering & Management (UEM) is a private university located in Jaipur, Rajasthan, India.
-It was established in the year 2011 by Ordinance 11 of 2011 and Act No 5 of 2012 of Govt of Rajasthan.
+University of Engineering & Management, Jaipur (UEM Jaipur) is a private university located near Sikar Road, Jaipur, Rajasthan, India.
+Established under a Rajasthan state enactment in 2011-2012, UEM Jaipur offers undergraduate, postgraduate and doctoral programmes in engineering, management, physiotherapy, computer applications, sciences and allied disciplines.
+The university emphasises industry-oriented curricula, outcome-based education, research and entrepreneurship.

+History

+UEM Jaipur was created following an invitation from the Government of Rajasthan and was established by Ordinance No. 11 of 2011; the establishment was regularised by the University of Engineering & Management, Jaipur Act, 2012 (Act No. 5 of 2012).
+The university is part of the IEM–UEM group, a network of educational institutions with a focus on engineering and management education.
+In its first decade the institution expanded academic offerings, laboratories and student services to support teaching, research and placement activity.

 Academics

 Academic programmes

 The university offers undergraduate, post-graduates.
 The undergraduate courses offer B.Tech in engineering fields including Computer Science and Engineering (CSE), Electronics & Communication Engineering (ECE), Electrical & Electronics Engineering (EEE), Electrical Engineering, Biotechnology, Civil Engineering, and Mechanical Engineering. while the postgraduate courses offer M.Tech.

 Apart from these, the university offers Bachelor of Computer Applications (BCA) degree course in the field of Computer Science.
 The institute also offers Bachelor of Business Administration (BBA) and Master in Business Administration (MBA) degree courses for the management students at the undergraduate and postgraduate level respectively.
 The University also offers Bachelor of Physiotherapy (BPT) degree course in the field of Physiotherapy.

 Recognition

 The university is recognized by the University Grants Commission (UGC) of India and has the right to confer degrees as per the section 22 of the UGC Act (1956) and as per UGC nomenclature of the degrees.